-Carbon Reduction Input Fields
+Carbon Reduction Measures

-Sufficiency and Reuse
+Reuse

 Building Reuse